Neera Tanden: Domestic policy

 Much of Tanden's work relates to healthcare policy in America.
 She worked on the passage of the Affordable Care Act (ACA, or "Obamacare") during the Obama administration.
 Tanden supports a multi-payer universal healthcare system, and opposes single-payer healthcare, including Medicare for All proposals.

 Tanden has argued that cuts to social welfare programs, including cuts to Social Security, Medicaid, and Medicare, should be considered as a part of long term deficit reduction.
 During her presidency, the Center for American Progress (CAP) has advocated for pegging periodic increases in Social Security benefits to the chained Consumer Price Index or chained CPI, which would regress the program to more austere accounting methods to help its beneficiaries keep pace with inflation.

 Tanden has been a critic of the policy proposals and supporters of U.S. Senator and former presidential candidate Bernie Sanders.
 During the 2016 Democratic Party presidential primaries, she opposed Sanders's signature proposals of a $15 per hour minimum wage and single-payer healthcare.
 However, she expressed support for the Fight for $15 movement in 2017.
 Tanden is a supporter of the labor movement, stating that a "strong labor movement motivates non-union businesses to provide their employees with salaries and benefits that are comparable to those of unionized workplaces."

 Foreign policy

 Tanden has been described as "hawkish".
 In September 2013, Tanden tweeted that "an unpoliced world is dangerous."
 The Center for American Progress has been described as having close ties to Israel, Saudi Arabia and the United Arab Emirates.
 In 2016, she met India's Prime Minister Narendra Modi.
-Tanden has condemned Modi's government for anti-democratic actions and creating a climate of violence against Muslims in India.
+In 2020, however, Tanden criticized Modi's government for permitting a climate of violence against Muslims in India.